dotpep/social-media-api/README.md

 - [x] Validation with Pydantic
 - [x] Alembic Migrations
 - [x] Documentation with Auto generated FastAPI docs and with API testing collection .json file using Insomnia
-- [ ] Testing with PyTest and UnitTest
+- [ ] Testing with PyTest, UnitTest
 - [x] Deployment on Cloud VPS or Hosting
-- [x] Conteinerize with Docker
+- [x] Conteinerize with Docker & Docker compose
-- [x] Configure Nginx and Uvicorn ASGI
+- [x] Configure Nginx and Uvicorn ASGI, Gunicorn workers
-- [ ] GitHub action CI/CD
+- [ ] GitHub action, CI/CD and Pipeline
-- [ ] Apply SOLID principles, best practices and Common Patterns for Backend/API
+- [ ] Apply SOLID principles (Restructure project), Best practices and Common patterns for Backend/API
-- [ ] Fetch API with GraphQL

 ## How to run locally